Three taken to hospital after letter opened at Virginia military base

 The letter was opened in the Marine Corps’ portion of the base, which is located near Washington.

-“An envelope containing an unknown substance was received” at the base, the Marine Corps said on Twitter.
+“An envelope containing an unknown substance was received” at the base, the Marine Corps said in a statement.

-“Personnel in the affected building took immediate preventative measures by evacuating the building,” it said.
+The building was “screened and cleared” and the letter removed, it said.

+The Naval Criminal Investigative Service and the Federal Bureau of Investigation are conducting a joint investigation.

-Reporting by Phil Stewart; Writing by Eric Beech; Editing by Mohammad Zargham and Peter Cooney
+Reporting by Phil Stewart; Writing by Eric Beech; Editing by Peter Cooney and Sandra Maler